 I have always been most interested in questions surrounding the role of education in reproducing social stratification and inequality.
 Specifically, I use sociological perspectives and qualitative approaches to understand a central paradox in higher education—how our system of education (P-20) functions to reproduce the very social inequalities it can also reduce.

-Broadly, my teaching philosophy is student-centered, equity-oriented, guided by transparency, and was largely shaped by my experience as a first-generation college student struggling to figure things out with few resources.
+Broadly, my teaching philosophy is student-centered, equity-oriented, guided by transparency, and was largely shaped by my experience as a first-generation college student struggling to figure things out on my own.
 I aim to cultivate a classroom (virtual or in-person) that feels safe, open, and conducive to deep learning—where all students feel they can challenge their own thinking and that of their colleagues.

 Learn more about Amy E. Stich